 Any significant change in financial circumstances will be considered at any time during the school year, following written notification of change.

-Click here for our Bursary Policy
+Click here for our Bursary Policy: EGS Bursary Policy

 For more information regarding bursaries go to: gov.uk/1619-bursary-fund